robin-a-meade/kscm-feed-processor/README.md

 ## Installation as a systemd service
 The above linked spring-boot document has a section on installing as a systemd service.
-However, our current deployement server is running RHEL6 and "RHEL6 isn't systemd-based.
+However, our current deployment server is running RHEL6 and "RHEL6 isn't systemd-based.
 It's … the last RHEL that uses old-style SYSV init scripts" https://serverfault.com/questions/740404

 ## Logging